kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. It is reabsorbed by the choroid plexuses - F
 	D. The rate of production is proportional to the systemic blood pressure (BP)
 	E. It passes from the third to the fourth ventricles via the foramen of Magendie

-#### Answer: B. It passes from the lateral to the third ventricles via the foramen of Monro - ?
+#### Answer: B. It passes from the lateral to the third ventricles via the foramen of Monro - TRUE
+- CSF is produced by the choroid plexus and reabsorbed by the arachnoid villi.
+The rate of production is unrelated to the pressure in the ventricles, subarachnoid space, and systemic BP.
+It passes from the lateral to the third ventricles via the foramen of Monro, and from the third to the fourth ventricles via the aqueduct of Sylvius.
+It passes into the subarachnoid space via the foramina of Luschka and foramen of Magendie.

 Questions 61-70